a118n/boxes/README.md

 ### Installation
-> Note: This instruction describes a sample installation on a clean Ubuntu 16.04 LTS server.
+> Note: This guide describes a sample installation on a clean Ubuntu 16.04 LTS server.

 #### Application Stack
 The following software is required before installing the application.
 For a detailed instructions please refer to software providers and distribution manuals.